SouthGreenPlatform/trainings/_pages/linux/linuxPracticeJedi.md

 #### vcf file `LINUX4JEDI-TP/4-vcf/OgOb-all-MSU7-CHR6.GATKVARIANTFILTRATION.shuf.100000.vcf.gz`
 * Now, in the VCF file, we would like to replace the genotypes by allelic dose.
 This means that we should replace the whole field by `0` when the genotype is `0/0`, by `1` when the genotype is `0/1` and `2` when the genotype is `1/1`

-#### From fastq files in `Data/fastq/pairedTwoIndividusIrigin`
+#### With fastq files in LINUX4JEDI-TP/1-fastq/
-* In the directory `Data/fastq/pairedTwoIndividusIrigin` transform the fastq file irigin1_1.fastq in fasta format
+* Transform the fastq file SRR8517015_1.10000.fastq in fasta format
 * In one command line transform all fastq files of the directory in fasta (save the files before)

 -----------------------